-ORACLE PRIMARY KEY is a column or a combination of columns of a table which cab be used to uniquely identify a row of the table.
+ORACLE PRIMARY KEY is a column or a combination of columns of a table that can be used to uniquely identify a row of the table.
 PRIMARY KEY cannot be null.

 Oracle UNIQUE KEY is a column or a combination of columns of a table, which can be used to identify a row of the table uniquely.
 UNIQUE KEY can be null.

-FOREIGN KEY in oracle is a column or a combination of column which is the primary key or unique key of the referenced table.
+FOREIGN KEY in oracle is a column or a combination of columns which is the primary key or unique key of the referenced table.
 FOREIGN KEY can be null.